A guide to astrophotography with digital slr cameras pdf

 Light pollution can ruin your astrophotography efforts, so it’s important to find a dark location away from city lights.
 Rural areas, national parks, or even your own backyard away from streetlights are ideal.
 Use smartphone apps or websites to find light pollution maps and plan your shooting location accordingly.

-See also How to delete all photos from olympus digital camera e60
+See also How to download photos from digital camera to macbook

 Master manual settings